-“Whatever…” She responded with a melodramatic shrug, the left him behind.
+“Whatever…” She responded with a melodramatic shrug, and left him behind.

 “Because…then I would have to do the work they want.
 And besides, I think that they are looking for chemists, or maybe biologists, not me.
 They don’t let physicists roam away from the academy, it’s too dangerous.”

 Nicolas loved her for caring.
-That was her nature, to be expressive, bold, determined, and occasionally blunt, and it carried through in every word she spoke.
+That was her nature, to be expressive, bold, determined, and occasionally blunt, and it carried through every word she spoke.
+She was the athlete of the family.
 Nicolas never figured out where she had gotten the talent, certainly not him.
-She was the athlete of the family.
 Her attitude had made her a success in whatever sport she wanted, and that success fed the attitude.
-Academically, she did alright, but not outstanding.
-She was at her best with the things that you could see, touch, and manipulate, like her mother.
-Every time he had tried to coax her into a wider world, she just rolled her eyes and pretended not to listen, but she heard it.
+Academically, she did alright, nothing outstanding.
+She was at her best with the things that you could see, touch, and manipulate.
+Every time he had tried to coax her into a wider world, she would roll her eyes and pretended not to listen, but she heard it.
 He would win the long game.

-“How was school, anyways?”
+“How did school go?”
 Nicolas called from the chair.

 “Mike Petcher was being a pig to Suzie again.
 I was right there, even.
-He just laughed when I went after him, and walked away like it was nothing.
+All he did was laugh when I went after him, and walked away like it was nothing.
 I literally died right there.”